Anna Magdalena Bach: Biography

 As he left immature children, a will naming his wife as sole heir would have been invalid.
 In the case of the Bach family a committee of executors from Leipzig University ensured that these children were given their share of the inheritance.
 Anna Magdalena Bach took on the administration of these shares.
 During the distribution of the estate, she found herself in a position to cover the debts of her sister and paid the other heirs a sum equivalent to a year’s salary of a fully trained miner in Electoral Saxony.
 In 1751 she supported a mine with at least the equivalent of a week’s pay of such a miner.
 The widow Anna Magdalena took responsibility for her two youngest daughters, aged 8 and 12 years on their father’s death, and her 26-year-old mentally handicapped son Gottfried Heinrich.
 She moved with them to the Neuer Kirchhof in Leipzig.
-The only child that left home was Johann Christian who moved to his half-brother Carl Philipp Emanuel in Berlin for his further education.
+The only child who left home was Johann Christian who moved to his half-brother Carl Philipp Emanuel in Berlin for his further education.

-While her husband was alive the family had an income many times higher than a craftsman.
+While her husband was alive the family had an income many times higher than that of a craftsman.
 The widowed Anna Magdalena was not able to maintain her previous standard of living.
 She therefore received support from various institutions.
 She also worked for her living.
 With the distribution of the estate, she enabled herself to rent out furnished accommodation.
 There is evidence for her music trading activities.
 Among others she sold copies of the Art of Fugue, which she had published together with her sons, as well as the textbook The True Art of Playing the Keyboards by Carl Philipp Emanuel Bach, her stepson with whom she stayed in contact until the end of her life.
 As she also possessed manuscripts from her husband, she was able to offer copies of these works.

 How her life developed in the subsequent years, especially during the Seven Years' War, is not known.
 She died on 27 February 1760 and was buried on 29 February in St. John’s cemetery in Leipzig.